Second email: July 10, 2021 at 12 noon

 Your thoughts?
 Thank you.

 RE: Mapping the first zeptosecond within Notations 65-to-67 of 202 exponential notations from the Planck units to the this day, the Now

 Dear Prof. Dr. Jens Niemeyer:

 Might we assume that these numbers could concresce as an infinitesimal sphere?
 I realize that may be difficult.

 What if the universe is in a dynamic relation, historically known as the finite-infinite relation; however, we avoid metaphorical language and consider only the description of the fullness pi (π) as a description of ultimate things?
 It seems that we can know much more about pi.
-What if the facets of this most-famous dimensionless constant are also facets of our very earliest universe and of the infinite?
+What if the facets of this most-historic, well-known dimensionless constant are also facets of our very earliest universe and also of the infinite?

 We just might give Hilbert and all his extensions some time off.